 For those searching for beauty solutions on a budget, the price difference between these two similar varieties may make the decision for them.
 While neither option is terribly expensive, it’s true that regular castor oil is slightly less expensive than the Jamaican variety.

-It’s possible that the regular castor oil is less expensive due to the steady availability of the product.
-Without checking specialty stores or heading to a shop specifically tailored to beauty supplies, Jamaican black castor oil can be difficult to find on the daily market.
+The regular castor oil is less expensive due to the steady availability of the product.
+However, without checking specialty stores or heading to a shop specifically tailored to beauty supplies, Jamaican black castor oil can be difficult to find on the daily market.

 On the other hand, traditional castor oils can be found in most stores.
 I always buy mine online for convenience and quality sake.
 See my guide on where to buy castor oil here.